Magnesium

 The following conditions inhibit magnesium uptake:

-• Following liming.
+• After liming.

 • Soil magnesium levels are low;

-• Compaction exists and finally
+• Compaction exists, and finally

 Quick-release types: